slecrom/ENS_HTS_2025/docs/index.md

 2. [Preprocessing](./Preprocessing/Preprocessing.md)
 3. [Data analysis](./DataAnalysis/DataAnalysis.md)

+A bonus section is available to [visualize RNAseq alignements using a genome browser](./DataAnalysis/IGV.md).

 ***

 During this course, you will work remotely on the [IFB-core Cluster](https://www.france-bioinformatique.fr/en/ifb-core-cluster/) managed by the French Institute of Bioinformatics (IFB) the national bioinformatics infrastructure that provides support, deploys services, organizes training and carries out innovative developments for the life sciences communities.